catberry/catberry/docs/index.md

 The main point is that cat-component is a declaration of custom tag that can have own template (any template engine), own logic in JavaScript and own assets.

-Cat component is declared as a directory with `cat-component.json` file by default.
+Cat-component is declared as a directory with `cat-component.json` file by default.
 But you can change it in [config](#config).
 When Catberry initializes it does recursively search of such directories starting with your application root.
 It means you can publish and use